9 Best Mascara for Long Lashes (No Clumps or Droop)

-If you already have long lashes, the best mascara for long lashes is one that separates, lifts, and controls — not one that adds more inches.
+The best Mascara for long lashes is one that separates, lifts, and controls — not one that keeps piling on more length.

 Long lashes sound like a blessing.
 And honestly?
 They are.